rudderlabs/rudderstack-docs/destinations/pipedrive.md

 # Pipedrive

-[Pipedrive](https://www.pipedrive.com/) is a CRM platform made for salespeople, by salespeople.
-It provides its users with solutions that are  designed to help SMBs efficiently manage the sales process and grow their business.
+[Pipedrive](https://www.pipedrive.com/) is a popular sales CRM and pipeline management tool that lets you manage your leads, track all your customer communications, automate administrative tasks, and more.
+With Pipedrive, you can efficiently track and manage your sales funnel, and also integrate it with hundreds of popular apps like Slack, Mailchimp, etc.

 You can now send your event data directly to Pipedrive through RudderStack.

-To visit Pipedrive API documentation, click [here](https://developers.pipedrive.com/docs/api/v1/#/).
+To check the Pipedrive API documentation, click [here](https://developers.pipedrive.com/docs/api/v1/#/).

 {% hint style="success" %}
 **Find the open-source transformer code for this destination in our** [**GitHub repo**](https://github.com/rudderlabs/rudder-transformer/tree/dest-pipedrive)**.**